pewpewtron/lontar/vault/container.orchestration.kubernetes.installation.md

 > **Note**
 >
+> Setting up worker node you need to follow Step 1, 2, 3, 4, above
 > For adding new node to existing cluster you can follow this article
 >
 > * [Add new node to existing cluster](https://computingforgeeks.com/join-new-kubernetes-worker-node-to-existing-cluster/)